Things to do on a sunny day in Aberdeen

 Explore Duthie Park

 The Duthie Park is located in the city centre, just a short walk from Union Square Shopping Centre and the NorthLink Ferry terminal.
-The Duthie Park spans 44 acres and in it you’ll find the winter gardens, a bandstand, fountains, the park café, the largest collection of cacti in Britain and the boating pond.
+The Duthie Park spans 44 acres and in it you’ll find the winter gardens, a bandstand, fountains, the park café, the largest collection of cacti in Britain and a boating pond.
 There is certainly lots of ground to explore on a sunny day in Aberdeen!
 With that in mind why not hire out one of the 2 or 4 seater bikes (pictured above) and gently pedal through the beauty of the Duthie Park.
 Whether you are 5 or 85 this is a treat sure to keep everyone smiling!

 Visit Hazlehead Pets Corner

 Hazlehead Park is located on the outskirts of the city centre.
 It hosts many different activities including two golf courses, a children’s play area, a café, a maze and a pet’s corner!
-The pets corner is open all year round – summer hours are from 1000 to 1730 and winter hours are from 1000 to 1515.
-The pet’s corner features all sorts of animals including rabbits, goats, chinchillas, tropical fish, ducks, peacocks and miniature donkeys.
-The admission charge is just £3 per adult and £1 per child aged 3 to 16 years – with under 3’s going free!
+The pets corner is open all year round and features all sorts of animals including rabbits, goats, chinchillas, tropical fish, ducks, peacocks and miniature donkeys.
+The admission charge is just £3.50 per adult and £1 per child aged 3 to 16 years – with under 3’s going free!

-Mini golf is a fantastic way to spend a sunny afternoon and is guaranteed to turn you and your friends into competitive golfers battling it out to win!
-Located within Codonas Amusement Park you’ll find an indoor and an outdoor mini golf course.
+Mini golf is a fantastic way to spend a sunny day in Aberdeen and is guaranteed to turn you and your friends into competitive golfers battling it out to win!
+Located within Codona’s Amusement Park you’ll find an indoor and an outdoor mini golf course.
 The indoor Adventure Golf course has a Congo theme and is open all year round.
 The outdoor Adventure Golf course has a tropical Pirate island theme and is open from March-October.
 Both Adventure Golf courses have 18 holes and are wheelchair accessible.